grosestq/TFT_for_Stock_Movement_Prediction/README.md

 ## Results

 Reproducing can be skipped by using the original results saved in the [results](results/) folder and executing the [Results](4_Results.ipynb) code.
 Please note that the original training logs will not be provided due to their sheer size, and as a result, the model's prediction insights cannot be reproduced.

+## Hardware requirements

+For the experiment, the following hardware was used:

+- CPU: i5-6600 CPU @ 3.30GHz
+- RAM: 16,0 GB 2133 MHz
+- GPU: GeForce GTX 960 4 GB GDDR5

+Using a GPU is highly recommended for working with the transformer models.
+A CPU-only setup can increase the training time by a factor of 10 compared to the proposed hardware setup.

+The following calculation times were needed:

+- ARIMA:              ~ 5 hours - rolling one-step forecast and hyperparameter tuning - CPU only
+- FNN:                ~ 10 minutes - no hyperparameter tuning - CPU only
+- TFT - Global:       ~ 6 hours - without hyperparameter tuning - with GPU
+- TFT - Individual:   ~ 12 hours - without hyperparameter tuning - with GPU

 ## Project structure